-Our interim condensed consolidated financial statements have been prepared in accordance with U.S. GAAP.
-The preparation of the condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting periods.
-Critical accounting estimates are those estimates that, in accordance with U.S. GAAP, involve a significant level of estimation uncertainty and have had or are reasonably likely to have a material impact on our consolidated financial statements.
+Our interim unaudited condensed consolidated financial statements have been prepared in accordance with U.S. GAAP.
+The preparation of the condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenue and expenses during the reporting periods.

+Critical accounting estimates are those estimates that, in accordance with U.S. GAAP, involve a significant level of estimation uncertainty and have had or are reasonably likely to have a material impact on our condensed consolidated financial statements.
 Management has determined that our most critical accounting estimates are those relating to revenue recognition and stock-based compensation expense, including historical common stock valuations and performance-based award valuations.
 We evaluate our estimates and assumptions on an ongoing basis using historical experience and other factors and adjust those estimates and assumptions when facts and circumstances dictate.
 Actual results could differ materially from those estimates and assumptions.

 Refer to Note 2, Basis of Presentation and Summary of Significant Accounting Policies, included in Part I, Item 1 of this Form 10-Q and Note 2, Basis of Presentation and Summary of Significant Accounting Policies, to our Consolidated Financial Statements included in "Part II, Item 8.
-Financial Statements" of the 2024 10-K for a discussion of our significant accounting policies.
-There have been no material changes to our critical accounting policies and accounting estimates as compared to those disclosed in the 2024 10-K with the exception of estimates related to our U.S. deferred tax assets.
-We maintain a full valuation allowance against our U.S. deferred tax assets as of October 31, 2024 and regularly assess the need for a valuation allowance against our deferred tax assets.
+Financial Statements" of the 2025 10-K for a discussion of our significant accounting policies.
+There have been no material changes to our critical accounting policies and accounting estimates as compared to those disclosed in the 2025 10-K.